AndrejOrsula/omtp_course/README.md

 - Andrej Orsula
 - Asger Printz Madsen

+VS Code's [Live Share extension](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack) was utilised during some of the development, where the specific commits contain a co-author.

 ## Acknowledgment
 This repository contains several packages that were not developed by the authors of this project.
 The original authors of the ROS packages are listed under the corresponding `package.xml` manifests.